INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

+Here, $D_{m,s}$ is the mortality count and $O_{m,s}$ is the observation count for month $m$ at site $s$.
+Values above zero indicate an increase in mortality relative to the site's annual mean, while values below zero indicate a decrease.
+The total observation count was extracted using the \texttt{rinat} package in R \citep{barve2022rinat}.

+\textbf{{Results.}} Table \ref{tab:cs3_mortality} show that INQUIRE-Search identified hundreds of verified avian mortality events in both rural and urban settings.
+In Boston, inspection of $N_{insp}=1000$ yielded $N_{ret}=545$ and in Pioneer Valley, $N_{ret}=79$ events were verified from $N_{insp}=360$ images.

+In comparison, existing iNaturalist filters recovered significantly fewer mortality events. iNaturalist includes structured annotations for ``dead/alive'' attributes that observers can optionally provide.
+However, applying this filter yielded only $N_{ret}=295$ dead-bird observations in Boston and $N_{ret}=42$ in Pioneer Valley.
+Using keyword queries performed even worse, returning just $N_{ret}=46$ and $N_{ret}=8$ candidate images in Boston and Pioneer Valley respectively.
+In many cases, baseline searches returned fewer total images than the nominal inspection budget, indicating that mortality events are sparsely indexed in structured metadata and text fields and are difficult to recover using conventional metadata- and keyword-based search alone.

+Using the verified datasets, we examined seasonal mortality dynamics across the two landscapes (Figure 8).
+Both sites exhibited high mortality during fall migration (September-October), consistent with increased collision risk in the eastern United States \citep{horton2019bright}.
+Interestingly, Boston exhibited higher mortality rates during spring migration, potentially reflecting differences in migratory passage rates or site-specific risk factors \citep{scott2023causes}.
+In contrast, Pioneer Valley lacked a pronounced winter decline, which may reflect differences in community composition or potentially increased winter detectability due to reduced vegetation, which would disproportionally affect rural data collection.

-However, several important limitations must be considered when interpreting these results.
-First, detection biases likely vary substantially between urban and rural environments.
-In urban settings, dead birds are more likely to be discovered on sidewalks, building perimeters, and other high-visibility locations where citizen scientists frequently travel.
-On the other hand, rural mortality events may be significantly underdetected due to the tendency for carcasses to occur in forested or remote areas where they are quickly removed by scavengers or decompose unnoticed.
-Second, the observer demographics and motivations for using iNaturalist may differ between urban and rural areas, potentially introducing additional sampling biases.
-Third, our mortality index assumes that the ratio of dead bird observations to total bird observations provides a meaningful proxy for actual mortality rates, but this assumption may not hold if detection probabilities vary systematically across seasons, locations, or species.
+Overall, these findings show that INQUIRE-Search can detect distinct spatiotemporal patterns in avian mortality that are difficult to capture using metadata alone.
+The contrasting seasonal dynamics between urban and rural sites highlight the role of anthropogenic context in driving avian demographics.
+However, interpretation must account for detection biases: urban carcasses are more visible, while rural mortality may be underrepresented due to scavenging and remoteness.
+Additionally, our mortality index assumes that the ratio of dead bird observations to total bird observations provides a meaningful proxy for actual mortality rates, but this assumption may not hold if detection probabilities vary systematically across seasons, locations, or species.